How Mother&Baby tested and selected the best baby ear defenders on the market in 2025.

 - Average noise reduction of SNR 27 to shutdown ambient sound

-if you're looking for the best ear defenders for kids, these could be for you.
+If you're looking for the best ear defenders for kids, these could be for you.
 Reducing sound by up to 45 decibels, these ear protectors are great for loud events or neurodiverse children.
 Best suitable for 12-24 months, the stretchy headband evenly distributes pressure for a comfy fit.
 One reviewer who bought these for their five-month-old twins noticed that sometimes the ear muffs had slipped down to the child's eye level, so they felt they had to watch out.
-The velcro should allow you to adjust the headband so that it doesn't slip though.
+The Velcro should allow you to adjust the headband so that it doesn't slip through.

-They said that once their babies got used to them, they found they were really good, and a month later, when they were at a wedding, and the babies were six months old, they were able to sleep, allowing the parents to stay at the party for longer.
-They recommended to practice with babies at home first though, so they can practice wearing them without trying to take them off.
-The Reer Baby Capsule defenders are compact and can also be neatly folded, perfect for whipping out at a moment's notice.
+They said, once their babies got used to them, they found they were really good, and a month later, when they were at a wedding, they slept well, which allowed the parents to stay for longer.
+They recommended practising with babies at home first, though, so they can get used to wearing them without trying to take them off.
+Another good thing is that the Reer Baby Capsule defenders are compact and can also be neatly folded, perfect for whipping out at a moment's notice.

 Pros